HelmerNylen/speech-signal-issues/README.md

 ```
 Before we can use it, however, we also need to add an entry specifying the (default) arguments to the classifier.

 According to the [scikit-learn documentation](https://scikit-learn.org/stable/modules/generated/sklearn.tree.DecisionTreeClassifier.html#sklearn.tree.DecisionTreeClassifier) the `DecisionTreeClassifier` takes a number of possible keyword arguments, such as `criterion` or `max_depth`.
-We can provide our own defaults to these by adding them to [`classifier/defaults.json`](classifier/defaults.json), by adding the following before the last curly brace:
+We can provide our own defaults to these by adding them to [`classifier/defaults.json`](classifier/defaults.json), which is done by adding the following before the last curly brace:
 ```json
 ...
 	,